Ivan Franko: Marriage and engagement in politics

+Later career

-In 1902, students and activists in Lviv embarrassed that Franko was living in poverty, purchased a house for him in the city.
+In 1902, students and activists in Lviv, embarrassed that Franko was living in poverty, purchased a house for him in the city.
 He lived there for the remaining 14 years of his life.
 The house is now the site of the Ivan Franko Museum.

 In 1904 Franko took part in an ethnographic expedition in the Boyko areas with Filaret Kolesa, Fedir Vovk, and a Russian ethnographer.

 1914 saw publication of his jubilee collection, Pryvit Ivanovi Frankovi (Greeting Ivan Franko), and of his collection Iz lit moyeyi molodosti (From the Years of My Youth).

 In the last nine years of his life, Franko seldom physically wrote, as he suffered from rheumatism which eventually paralyzed his right arm.
-He was assisted as amanuensis by his sons, particularly Andrey.
+He was assisted as amanuensis by his sons, particularly Andriy.

 In 1916, Josef Zastyretz and Harald Hjärne proposed Franko for the 1916 Nobel Prize in Literature, but he died before the nomination materialized.

-Death

-Franko died in poverty at 4 pm on 28 May 1916.
-Those who came to pay their respects saw him lying on the table covered with nothing but a ragged sheet.
-His burial and burial clothes were paid for by his admirers, and none of his family came to visit him.
-Franko was buried at the Lychakivskiy Cemetery in Lviv.

-Soon after Franko's death, the world witnessed the creation of two Ukrainian republics.
+Illness, death and burial

+During the last eight years of his life Franko suffered from numerous sicknesses including migraines, tinnitus and polyarthritis, which were accompanied with fever, insomnia and hallucinations.
+After the start of the First World War, the author lost the care of his family, as his children Taras and Petro volunteered to the frontline, and his wife Olha was herself undergoing medical treatment in a psychiatric establishment.
+Starting from November 1915 Franko lived in a shelter organized for members of the Ukrainian Sich Riflemen.
+Suffering from new bouts of sickness, Ivan Franko died at the establishent at 4 pm on 28 May 1916.

+On his deathbed Franko refused confession from Greek Catholic priests.
+As a result, the Church initially refused to bury the author, who was reputed to have been an atheist: permission for a public funeral was received only after the gravity of Franko's symptoms, from which he had suffered immediately before his death, and which could be attributed to mental illness, was proven to authorities.
+On 31 May numerous visitors came to the late author's residence in Lviv to pay him last respect, including his son Petro, composer Vasyl Barvinsky, who directed the solemn choir, and lawyer Kost Levytsky, who made the funeral speech.
+The funeral procession was accompanied by soldiers of the Legion of Ukrainian Sich Riflemen.

+Due to wartime conditions, it was impossible to immediately allocate a burial plot, so Franko's body was initially interred in a vault rented from another family.
+Only five years after his death, on 28 May 1921, Ivan Franko's remains were reburied on the main alley of Lychakiv Cemetery in Lviv.
+In 1933 a monument depicting a stone-hewer, the main figure of one of Franko's famous poems, was opened at the site of his grave.